rust-shell-script/rust_cmd_lib/README.md

 ##### ignore

-Ignore errors for command execution, which is always enabled.
+Ignore errors for command execution, which can be used without importing.

 ##### echo

+Print messages to stdout, which needs to be imported with `use_builtin_cmd!()` macro.

 ```rust
 use_builtin_cmd!(echo); // find more builtin commands in src/builtins.rs